Climate Action Planning

-The Climate Action and Energy Plan (CAEP) was adopted by Council on February 20, 2013.
-The CAEP has taken inventory of our community's existing energy use and greenhouse gas (GHG) emissions and identified future trends based on population, land-use, technology and other factors.
+The Climate Action and Energy Plan (CAEP) identifies opportunities to reduce North Cowichan's energy consumption and emissions through community actions, policy and other municipal mechanisms.
+The Plan, which was adopted by Council in 2013, takes inventory of our community's existing energy use and greenhouse gas (GHG) emissions and identifies future trends based on population, land-use, technology and other factors.
 The CAEP identifies opportunities to reduce energy consumption and emissions through community actions, policy, and other municipal mechanisms.
 The CAEP articulates a detailed understanding of the social, environmental, and economic impacts of the proposed emissions and energy reduction actions which will guide us as we select the best actions to pursue.
 The CAEP is informed by in-person and online public input and has a low carbon economy focus.

 |CAEP: The Complete Plan||Climate Action & Energy Plan (CAEP) [PDF - 6.7 MB]|

 |CAEP: A Summary||Climate Action and Energy Plan (CAEP) Summary [PDF - 602 KB]|